 Men and Embroidery, and a belated apology

 Inspired by this post about John Craske and his delicate life and delicate embroidery in a new book by Julia Blackburn, at dovegreyreader earlier this week, I’ve begun thinking about men and embroidery.
-My grandfather sewed: tapestry, I think, for chair … Continue reading
+My grandfather sewed: tapestry, I think, for chair and cushion covers, but I thought, horrible child that I was, that it was an unmanly … Read More

 The Brain in Love; and Jim Burge’s Burgeoning Promotional Videos for writers and artists

 Dr Helen Fisher, a biological anthropologist at Rutgers University, studies the brain, in love.
 She gave a glorious TED talk about it, here.
-I particularly loved Walt Whitman: Oh, I would stake all for you. and Emily Dickinson: Parting is all we need to know of Hell. … Continue reading
+I particularly loved Walt Whitman: Oh, I would stake all for you. and Emily Dickinson: Parting is all we need to know of Hell. and Dr Fisher herself: Anthropologists have never found a society that did not have love.
+And, … Read More

 Je Suis Charlie …